A newly published study from Rice University shows that graphene is 10 times better than steel at absorbing the energy of a penetrating projectile.

 The two-dimensional carbon honeycomb discovered a decade ago is thought to be much stronger than steel.
 But the Rice lab of materials scientist Edwin “Ned” Thomas didn’t need even close to a pound of graphene to prove the material is on average 10 times better than steel at dissipating kinetic energy.

-The researchers report in the latest edition of Science that firing microscopic projectiles at multilayer sheets of graphene allowed the scientists to determine just how hard it is to penetrate at the nano level – and how strong graphene could be in macroscopic applications.
+The researchers report in the latest edition of the journal Science that firing microscopic projectiles at multilayer sheets of graphene allowed the scientists to determine just how hard it is to penetrate at the nano level – and how strong graphene could be in macroscopic applications.

 Thomas suggested the technique he and his research group developed could help measure the strength of a wide range of materials.